-Based on the current ENR cost estimated at \$1.384 billion, a fee increase of at least 100% or additional \$30/yr per EDU will be needed to fully fund the ENR cost with 100% grants, if the increased fee is allowed to be leveraged with additional revenue bonding authority.
-However, due to the State debt ceiling limitations, it is likely that MDE will not be able to fully leverage the increased fee in the next few years.
-If no additional revenue bonds are permitted (above the \$530 million already authorized), even with a 100% increase in fee, MDE is projecting a \$90M shortfall (\$20M in FY 2015 and \$70M in FY 2016).
-MDE is working with DBM on how best to overcome this shortfall, without having to delay ENR project completion beyond FY 2017.
+Based on the current ENR cost estimated at \$1.384 billion, a fee increase of at least 100% or additional \$30/yr per EDU will be needed.
+When combined with other measures, this option can fully fund the ENR cost with 100% grants.
+Due to the State debt ceiling limitations, it is likely that MDE will not be able to fully leverage the increased fee in the next few years.
+If no additional revenue bonds are permitted (above the \$530 million already authorized), even with a 100% increase in fee, a shortfall of up to \$90M (\$20M in FY 2015 and \$70M in FY 2016) remains and may need to be addressed using other measures.

 The table below shows the funding capacity and shortfall with 100% fee increase and no additional revenue bond levering prior to FY 2017: